Ian Freeman: Outside of fighting

 Ian was the ring announcer for M-1 Global: Breakthrough, which took place on 28 August 2009 at Memorial Hall, in Kansas City, Kansas.

 Ian has recently agreed to be ring announcer for Clan Wars, Ireland's first Pro ISKA governed MMA competition.

 In 2010, Ian worked as spokesman for the now defunct Kudegra Fighting Championship, shortly after he parted company with the promotion.

-In 2019, his daughter Kennedy was signed to Bellator.
+In 2025, his daughter Kennedy was signed to UFC.